 We are exposed to market risk related to changes in interest rates, which could adversely affect the value of our interest rate sensitive assets and liabilities.
 We do not hold any instruments for trading purposes and investment decisions are governed by a Board approved Investment Policy.
 As at December 31, 2013 and 2012, we had cash and cash equivalents of \$68.7 million and \$47.0 million respectively.
 We invest our cash reserves in high interest saving accounts and guaranteed investment certificates with varying terms to maturity (not exceeding two years) issued by major Canadian banks, selected with regard to the expected timing of expenditures for continuing operations and prevailing interest rates.
 The fair value of our cash investments as at December 31, 2013 is at least equal to the face value of those investments and the value reported in our Balance Sheet.
 Due to the relatively short-term nature of the investments that we hold, we do not believe that the results of operations or cash flows would be affected to any significant degree by a sudden change in market interest rates relative to our investment portfolio.
 Our debt instrument sensitive to changes in interest rate is our warrant liability with its fair value determined using the Black-Scholes model, which uses interest rate as an input.
-We have estimated the effects on our warrant liability based on a one percentage point hypothetical adverse change in interest rates of one percentage point would have had an adverse change to our warrant liability of \$0.04 million and \$0.10 million as of December 31, 2013 and 2012, respectively.
+We have estimated the effects on our warrant liability based on a one percentage point hypothetical adverse change in interest rates as of December 31, 2013 and 2012.
+We determined the hypothetical fair value using the same Black-Scholes model, and determined that an increase in the interest rates of one percentage point would have had an adverse change to our warrant liability of \$0.04 million and \$0.10 million as of December 31, 2013 and 2012, respectively.